JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lab.md

 Code stability issues are something unique to Julia, as its JIT compilation allows it to produce code that contains boxed variables, whose type can be inferred during runtime.
 This is one of the reasons why interpreted languages are slow to run but fast to type.
 Julia's way of solving it is based around compiling functions for specific arguments, however in order for this to work without the interpreter, the compiler has to be able to infer the types.

-There are other problems (such as repeated allocations, bad design patterns - arrays of struct, using of non const globals), that you can learn to spot in your code, however the code stability issues are by far the most common, for beginner users of Julia wanting to squeeze more out of it.
+There are other problems (such as unnecessary allocations), that you can learn to spot in your code, however the code stability issues are by far the most commonly encountered problems among beginner users of Julia wanting to squeeze more out of it.

+!!! note "Advanced tooling"
     Sometimes `@code_warntype` shows that the function's return type is unstable without any hints to the possible problem, fortunately for such cases a more advanced tools such as [`Cthuhlu.jl`](https://github.com/JuliaDebug/Cthulhu.jl) or [`JET.jl`](https://github.com/aviatesk/JET.jl) have been developed.

 ## Benchmarking with `BenchmarkTools`
 In the last exercise we have encountered the problem of timing of code to see, if we have made any progress in speeding it up.
 Throughout the course we will advertise the use of the `BenchmarkTools` package, which provides an easy way to test your code multiple times.
 In this lab we will focus on some advanced usage tips and gotchas that you may encounter while using it.